antcode123/Antboy-Gameboy-Emulator/README.md

 # `Antboy - C++ Gameboy Emulator`

 ## `Overview`
 This project is my AQA Computer Science NEA submission.
-As a long-time fan of classic Gameboy games like *Tetris DX*, *F-1 Race* and *Super Mario Land*, I aimed to create a Gameboy emulator that provides a smooth and enjoyable experience while also challenging myself with a complex but rewarding programming task.
+I wanted to choose a project that would not only challenged myself, but one where I could enjoy and appreciate the end result.
 You can view the [**Antboy demo here.**](https://www.youtube.com/@Antcode-123)
 [![Antboy Demo](https://img.youtube.com/vi/mcouanXRFb4/maxresdefault.jpg)](https://www.youtube.com/watch?v=mcouanXRFb4)

 Developing this emulator has deepened my understanding of programming and computer science concepts, including:

-- Systems architecture
+- Computer architecture
+- Interrupt handling
-- Object-oriented programming
+- Bitwise operations
-- Low-level programming & operations
+- Low-level programming
+- Software testing
 - Debugging skills

 ---